Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 IPFIX (IP Flow Information Export) and sFlow (Sample Flow) are standards based on NetFlow and designed to be vendor-neutral.

+NetFlow analysis can be conducted using the **SiLK suite** (System for Internet-Level Knowledge).
+It can read, filters and extract statistics from NetFlow/IPFIX/sFlow data.

+## Network Architecture

 ### MDF and IDF